Aryaristote/Aryaristote/README.md

 ## Hi there 👋

-I'm **KALUME EERNESY ARISTOT**, a fullstack web developer passionate about creating dynamic and engaging web applications.
+I'm **KALUME ERNEST Aristote**, a fullstack web developer passionate about creating dynamic and engaging web applications.
 I thrive on the intersection of frontend and backend development, utilizing a variety of technologies to deliver comprehensive solutions.

 ### Programming Languages 🌐
 **Know/Using:**